tvvignesh/node-skeleton/README.md

 ## Environmental Variables

 You can set up the environmental variables in the .env file and that will get used in files like docker-compose, Dockerfile, etc. In addition to this, you can set up the rest of the environmental configurations in `config/env/yourenv.ts` where yourenv can be anything and the respective configs will get loaded depending on env you set.

+## Development vs Production Environment

+The development and production environments has some notable differences in their implementation.
+Everything is handled automatically when run with the right compose file.

+1. Use of `nodemon` in development and directly running with `node` in production
+2. `Single Stage Build` for Docker image in development and `Multi Stage Build` for Docker image in production
+3. `src` mounted as volume in development and `no volume mount` in production
+4. `All files copied` to container in development and `only necessary files copied` to container in production
+5. `devDependencies installed` in development but `devDependencies ignored` in production

 ## Compatibility